cavalab/srbench/docs/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Symbolic Regression Benchmarks
+---

+* This will become a table of contents (this text will be scrapped).
+{:toc}

+## Special Announcement: 2022 SRBench Competition

+We are pleased to announce the first [**SRBench Competition: Interpretable Symbolic Regression for Data Science**](https://cavalab.org/srbench/competition-2022) which will be hosted at GECCO 2020 in Boston, MA (and online).
+Deadline for entry is May 1, 2022; see the competition page for more information and stay tuned as details are announced.

 ---

 The methods for symbolic regression (SR) have come a long way since the days of Koza-style genetic programming (GP).